Painted Mountain Flour Corn

 Along with its beautiful, obvious ornamental value, 'Painted Mountain' corn is a multi-purpose, highly nutritional food corn.
 The kernels have soft flour starch that grinds up wondrously for cornbread.
 (You can learn more food uses below.)

 The seed we sell is produced by its developer.
-Since 1970, Dave Christensen of Big Timber, Montana has been continuously developing and refining this amazingly diverse corn variety.
+Since 1970, Dave Christensen of Big Timber, Montana (Seed We Need®) has been continuously developing and refining this amazingly diverse corn variety.
 He has made it his life's work.
 We purchase our seed stock directly from Dave so by purchasing these seeds for your own garden, you are not only helping to support the seed variety preservation work of the Victory Seed Company, you are directly supporting another small, seed preservationist.

 He started by rescuing about one-hundred Native American heirloom corn varieties.
 These corns had survived for centuries, under the most extreme environmental challenges, from cold springs to summer drought.
 These genetics result in the extreme hardiness of 'Painted Mountain' corn.
 (You can read more about his work below.)